-Pursuant to the Securities Act of 1933, the undersigned, the duly authorize this Registration Statement or amendment thereto in the City of New York on ed repre esentative in the United States of China Index Holdings Limited, has signed .
+Pursuant to the Securities Act of 1933, the undersigned, the duly authorized representative in the United States of China Index Holdings Limited, has signed this Registration Statement or amendment thereto in the City of New York on May 10, 2019.

-COG ENCY GLOBAL INC.
+COGENCY GLOBAL INC.

-Ву: Name:

-Title: